Namujibril/alx-low_level_programming/README.md

-This is a variable if_else and if_while
+This project is base on pointer, array and string.